 STARTUPPER OF THE YEAR BY TOTAL - [PAKISTAN]

-Winners revealed !
-Congratulations to the winners, the Top Female Entrepreneur and the Grand Regional Winners !
+Winners revealed!
+Congratulations to the winners, the Top Female Entrepreneur and the Grand Regional Winners!
 Thanks to everyone who participated and helped make this Challenge a success!
-Click the winner tab to find out who the winners are.
+Come back to the website regularly for more information on the next Challenge.

 PAKISTAN - 2018-2019 EDITION